StepanSaenko/RNAseq-workshop2023/splicing/README.md

 In brief, the dataset consists of brains and gonads sampled from honeybee queens and males (drones).

 ## 2. Background to data processing for differential splicing analysis
+For each sample, data were downloaded and extracted from NCBI using the [sratoolkit](https://github.com/ncbi/sra-tools).
+The data were quality assessed using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) before each sample was aligned using [STAR](https://github.com/alexdobin/STAR) against the latest available reference genome assembly, which obtained from [Ensembl Metazoa](https://metazoa.ensembl.org/Apis_mellifera/Info/Index).
+Using the alignment BAM files, we then ran [rMATS](https://rnaseq-mats.sourceforge.io/download.html).

+## 3. Analysing the output data from rMATs